fkirc/attranslate/README.md

 ## Preserve Manual Translations

 `attranslate` recognizes that machine translations are not perfect.
-Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.
+Therefore, whenever you are unhappy with the produced text, `attranslate` allows you to simply overwrite text in your target-files.
-`attranslate` will keep manual corrections in subsequent runs.
+`attranslate` will preserve manual corrections in subsequent runs.

 ## Available Services